kajfik/ADAnswers-Bot/README.md

 ### Functions

-When adding new functions, PLEASE use functions.js!
-You will need to add them as an export to the `module.exports` line, but it should be relatively straightforward.
-Also make sure to use JSDoc to document them.
-If you're unaware of what JSDoc is, see the next section.
+Generally, you'll be able to find your relevant functions in the src/functions folder.
+These should be relatively organised by what they do, and if you fail to find a function you need, feel free to add it there.

 ## Other important information